Helga Pedersen (Norway)

 Helga Pedersen (born 13 January 1973) is a Norwegian politician, former Minister, and member of the Storting, who served as the deputy leader for the Labour Party from 2007 to 2015.
-A native of Sør-Varanger, she served between 2003 and 2005 as the County Mayor of the northernmost Finnmark county.
+A native of Sør-Varanger Municipality, she served between 2003 and 2005 as the County Mayor of the northernmost Finnmark county.
 From 2005 to 2009 she served as Minister of Fisheries and Coastal Affairs, becoming the youngest member of the Labour-led Red-Green Coalition headed by Jens Stoltenberg.

 A teacher by profession, she has spent most her adult life as a career politician.
 In 2009 she was elected to the Norwegian parliament, the Storting for the first time, and from 2009 until the 2013 parliamentary election she served as the Labour Party's parliamentary leader.
 Officially registered as a member of the Sámi national minority, Pedersen was Norway's first officially Sámi cabinet minister.

 Early life

-Helga Pedersen was born in the municipality of Sør-Varanger in Finnmark county on 13 January 1973, but was raised in the rural settlement of Vestertana in the nearby Tana municipality.
-Her father, Terje Pedersen (1941-) was a farmer who had built his own sheep-farm, as well as being a fisherman and a local politician.
-Her mother, Hjørdis Langholm (1942-), was originally from Jæren and worked as a registered nurse.
+Helga Pedersen was born in Sør-Varanger Municipality in Finnmark county on 13 January 1973, but was raised in the rural settlement of Vestertana in the nearby Tana Municipality.
+Her father, Terje Pedersen (born 1941) was a farmer who had built his own sheep-farm, as well as being a fisherman and a local politician.
+Her mother, Hjørdis Langholm (born 1942), was originally from Jæren and worked as a registered nurse.
 She grew up with three siblings in a culturally Sámi household.